 Early relationship counseling helps interrupt these patterns before they become deeply ingrained and harder to change.

-Couples therapy typically begins with an assessment phase where both partners share their perspectives on the problem, express their desire for change and what that looks like, and set goals for change.
+Making a decision on when to start couples therapy typically begins with an assessment phase where both partners share their perspectives on the problem, express their desire for change and what that looks like, and set goals for change.
 This helps establish shared understanding rather than focusing on isolated conflicts.

 A trauma-informed approach ensures therapy moves at a pace that feels manageable for both partners.

 Individual trauma can strongly influence how partners respond to closeness, stress, or conflict.
-Trauma may appear as:

 Couples therapy that is trauma-informed helps partners understand these reactions as protective responses rather than personal flaws.